MaheshKhatri1960/HackSingapore_Foodbank_VTMS/README.md

 ![Hack Singapore 2022 Food Bank Challenge - VTMS - Module Activities](http://www.kaytek.co.in/images/fbsgvtms/mk_vtms_overview_1280_720.png)

+As can be seen from the screen above, the proposed system is designed to be quite comprehensive for handling the volunteering activities in an efficient manner.

 2.0 - <b>Solution</b> - The system is based on a web based cloud platform.
 Please see the following Login Screen 1.

 ![Hack Singapore 2022 Food Bank Challenge - VTMS - Login Screen](http://www.kaytek.co.in/images/fbsgvtms/mk_vtms_login_screen_990_528.png) <br><br>